Prosecutor says veteran's subway chokehold 'went too far.' Defense says his 'courage' helped others

 Penny ultimately released Neely nearly a minute after his body went limp, prosecutors said.
 He waited for police, but Yoran noted that although Penny was trained in first aid, he didn’t check Neely’s breathing or pulse or try to revive him.

-“I just put him out,” Penny told police.
-He later added that he had simply wanted to “de-escalate” the edgy situation and wasn’t trying to injure Neely but rather "to keep him from hurting anyone else.”
+Penny later told police that he had simply wanted to “de-escalate” the edgy situation and wasn’t trying to injure Neely but rather "to keep him from hurting anyone else.”

 City medical examiners determined that Neely died from compression of the neck.
 Penny's lawyers question that finding.